AshwiniVM/ULTRAMOD/README.md

 Indel_inversion_simulations: Sample code used in Unix to simulate changes on existing chromosomes using the program SimuG.
 The same is carried out for different chromosomes, and 5 replicates for each simulation metric e.g. 1 inversion simulated 5 independent times labelled 1A, 1B, 1C, 1D, and 1E

 WGA_genomic_distance: Whole Genome alignment (WGA) and pairwise genomic distance calculation using sequence evolution i.e. mutations in aligned sequences using the pograms BioPython, DnaDiff, and Mummer.
+Here pairwise genetic distance is being calcualted between a chromosome and different versions of the same chromosome which have been simulated for indels and inversions.
+This was carried out in order to compare the metrics of pairwise genetic distance versus the genome disparity measure we obtain through our newly proposed pipleine which measures rearrangements within chromosomes

 Gene_annotation_Jaccards_index: R code to estimate similiairites across chromosomes within chromosome sets in their protein-coding regions.
 Annotations obtained from Ensembl in the case of our study